Skip to main content

 Other Actions

-# View parameter descriptions for scripts
+# View the script parameter description

 ./run-regression-test.sh h

-# View parameter descriptions for framework
+# View the framework parameter description

 ./run-regression-test.sh --run -h

-# Test all cases
+# Run all cases

 ./run-regression-test.sh